 Description: This opportunity, granted for personal study and research, provides awards for students conduction work in all aspects of Chinese and Asian studies.

-Sponsor: The Association for Teachers of Japanese
+Sponsor: American Association for Teachers of Japanese

 Open to: Undergraduate students in any major that are participating in study-abroad programs in Japan.
 Must be a U.S. citizen or permanent resident and enrolled at a college or univeristy in the U.S. (Students studying in Japan on summer programs not eligible to apply).